Footprinting: Software used

-Uses of Footprinting
+Uses

 It allows a hacker to gain information about the target system or network.
 This information can be used to carry out attacks on the system.
 That is the reason by which it may be named a Pre-Attack, since all the information is reviewed in order to get a complete and successful resolution of the attack.
 Footprinting is also used by ethical hackers and penetration testers to find security flaws and vulnerabilities within their own company's network before a malicious hacker does.

-Types of Footprinting
+Types

 There are two types of Footprinting that can be used: active Footprinting and passive Footprinting.
 Active Footprinting is the process of using tools and techniques, such as performing a ping sweep or using the traceroute command, to gather information on a target.
 Active Footprinting can trigger a target's Intrusion Detection System (IDS) and may be logged, and thus requires a level of stealth to successfully do.
 Passive Footprinting is the process of gathering information on a target by innocuous, or, passive, means.
 Browsing the target's website, visiting social media profiles of employees, searching for the website on WHOIS, and performing a Google search of the target are all ways of passive Footprinting.
 Passive Footprinting is the stealthier method since it will not trigger a target's IDS or otherwise alert the target of information being gathered.